 8. Be proactive to protect your pet’s health

 Take steps and precautions to reduce your pet’s chances of requiring expensive medical care:

 - Getting wellness checkups.
 Prevention is always better (and cheaper) than a cure.
-Make sure your pets get annual wellness exams to spot problems early on before they become costly and heartbreaking.
+Make sure your pets get annual wellness exams.
 Keep up with the vaccination schedule, and make sure you discuss heartworm prevention with your vet.

 9. Compare treatments

-If your pet has a serious medical condition, the most expensive treatment may not be the best course for your pet.
-Consumer Reports recommends that you ask your vet about treatment options and cost, as well as the likely prognosis for your pet.
+If your pet has a serious medical condition, the most expensive treatment may not be the best course of action.
+Consumer Reports recommends you ask your vet about treatment options and cost, as well as the likely prognosis for your pet.

-Have you faced a situation where your pet required expensive care?
+Have you faced a situation in which your pet required expensive care?
 Share your story below or on our Facebook page.

 Karen Datko contributed to this report.